On the central limit question for strictly stationary, reversible Markov chains: The bounded case --- fast growth of variances

 as well as the condition

 and even the (stronger) condition

-Of course (\ref {eq3.23}) [in conjunction with (\ref {eq3.21})] implies (\ref {eq3.22}) by Chebyshev's inequality.
+Of course (\ref {eq3.23}) [in conjunction with (\ref {eq3.21})] implies (\ref {eq3.22}).
+If (\ref {eq3.22}) were to fail to hold, then for some infinite set $T \subset \Z$, the numbers $n^{-1} \var(\, \sum_{k=1}^nX_k),\ n \in T$ would be bounded, and the family of distributions of the random variables $n^{-1/2} \sum_{k=1}^nX_k$, $n \in T$ would therefore be tight by (\ref {eq3.21}) and Chebyshev's inequality; but that would contradict (\ref {eq3.23}).

 Eq.\ (\ref {eq3.23}) might be referred to as the ``complete dissipation'' of the random variables $n^{-1/2}\sum_{k=1}^nX_k$ as $n \to \infty$.
 For a given fixed positive integer $n$, the term in the brackets in (\ref {eq3.23}) is, as a function of $c > 0$, a well known ``concentration function'' of the random variable $n^{-1/2}\sum_{k=1}^nX_k$.

-Of course, by a trivial argument, (\ref{eq3.23}) is equivalent to the (at first sight seemingly weaker) condition that there {\it exists\/} a positive number $c$ such that the equality in (\ref{eq3.23}) holds.
+By a trivial argument, (\ref{eq3.23}) is equivalent to the (at first sight seemingly weaker) condition that there {\it exists\/} a positive number $c$ such that the equality in (\ref{eq3.23}) holds.
 In particular, to verify (\ref{eq3.23}), it suffices to carry out the argument for (say) just the case $c = 1$, allowing one to slightly simplify the arithmetic. \end{remark}

 \begin{notations} In the examples constructed in this paper, a certain non-degenerate, non-normal distribution, labeled below as ``$\mu_{\rm P1sL}$'', will play a role as a ``partial limiting distribution''.
 That distribution is formulated in part (B) below, employing a standard definition in part (A).